Saeed-Mujawar/Restaurant-Model/README.md

 * This will contain all the attributes which a restaurant should contain.

 >## Project Summary

-The above project implements a Restaurant model which add some class variables to Restaurant  model class ( like restaurant name, restaurant address, number, specialty, total staffs etc.) on which various operation to be performed :- get Restaurant by id using GetMapping.
+The above project implements a Restaurant model which add some class variables to Restaurant  model class ( like restaurant name, restaurant address, number, specialty, total staffs etc.) on which various operation to be performed :-
+* get Restaurant by id using GetMapping.
--get all Reataurant using  GetMapping
+* get all Reataurant using  GetMapping
--Add some Restaurant to Restaurant lists using PostMapping -update Restaurant information like Specialty.
+* Add some Restaurant to Restaurant lists using PostMapping
+* update Restaurant information like Specialty.
--delete Restaurant from the list.
+* delete Restaurant from the list.